Skip to content

 13

-Upon return from Ablitt’s, volunteers wearing gloves and masks inspect and sort the finished masks by size, and package them in seal-top plastic bags.
+Upon return from Ablitt’s, volunteers wearing gloves and masks inspected and sorted the finished masks by size, and packaged them in seal-top plastic bags.

 As part of our sorting process, we size each mask by hand as small, medium, large, or extra large.